Anavi972/Dashboards/Credit-Card-readme.md

 # Credit Card Financial Dashboard

-This repository features a comprehensive **Credit Card Financial Analytics Dashboard** built in **Microsoft Power BI**.
-It is designed to analyze customer demographics, transaction behavior, revenue trends, and card performance, providing valuable insights into customer spending patterns and overall business performance.
+This repository features a comprehensive **financial analytics dashboard** built in **Microsoft Power BI**.
+It is designed to analyze customer demographics, credit card transactions, revenue trends, and business performance, providing valuable insights into customer behavior, spending patterns, and key financial metrics.

----

 ## 📈 Project Overview

-The dashboard serves as a powerful Business Intelligence solution for banks and financial institutions to monitor credit card operations.
-By visualizing customer behavior and transaction metrics, it helps identify high-value customer segments, analyze revenue drivers, track weekly performance, and evaluate card usage across different demographic groups.
+The dashboard serves as a powerful tool for financial analysts, banking professionals, and business stakeholders to monitor credit card performance and customer activity.
+By visualizing revenue, transaction volume, customer segmentation, and interest earnings, it helps identify high-value customer groups, evaluate card performance, and uncover trends that support informed business decisions.

 ---

 ## 🖼️ Dashboard Showcase

-The project consists of two interactive dashboards:

-- **Credit Card Transaction Dashboard**
-- **Credit Card Customer Dashboard**

-Together, they provide a centralized view of financial KPIs, customer segmentation, transaction trends, and revenue analysis.
+The project consists of two interactive dashboards that provide a centralized view of key financial KPIs, customer insights, transaction analysis, and weekly business performance.

 ---